Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Background

 In this context, following the modeling from Vlachou et al.~\cite{vlachou_qkd_quantum_walks}, the walker moves between discrete positions on a circle.
 The Hilbert space $\mathcal{H}$, describing the \ac{qw}, is the tensor product $\mathcal{H} = \mathcal{H}_p \otimes \mathcal{H}_c$, where $\mathcal{H}_p$ is spanned by position states $\{\ket{x}: x \in {0, \dots, P - 1}\}$, with $P$ denoting the number of discrete positions, and $\mathcal{H}_c$ by the coin states $\{\ket{R}, \ket{L}\}$, representing heads and tails.
 The evolution of the quantum walk for one step is governed by the unitary operator:

 where $I$ is the identity operator in $\mathcal{H}_p$, and $R_{c}$ is a rotation in $\mathcal{H}_c$.
 In its generic matrix form, $R_c$ can be written as:

 where $\phi$ denotes the phase angle of the rotation, and $\theta$ represents the actual rotation angle.
-The shift operator $S$ moves the walker one position to the right or left on the circle based on its coin state.
-Explicitly, $S$ is defined as:
+The shift operator $S$ moves the walker one position to the right or left on the circle based on its coin state: if the coin is $\ket{R}$, the walker moves to position $x+1 \pmod{P}$, and if $\ket{L}$, to position $x-1 \pmod{P}$, for each $x \in \{0, \dots, P-1\}$.
 Depending on the coin state, this operator shifts the walker either clockwise or counterclockwise.
 Since the walker is on a circle, position $P$ is identified with position $0$, creating a continuous loop of discrete steps.